David Lammy: Other views

+In Lammy's book, Out of the Ashes, Lammy stated in reference to the 2011 England riots that, "If parents were allowed to hit their children, the riots wouldn't have happened" and has said the ban on smacking children should be overturned.

 Lammy described the Grenfell Tower fire as "corporate manslaughter" and called for arrests to be made; his friend Khadija Saye died in the fire.
 He also criticised the authorities for failing to say how many people had died.
+Reacting to the first official estimate of deaths, he said on 2 July 2017 "We know that 80 people have lost their lives but the view amongst the victims – I spoke to them yesterday – is that many more lost their lives."
+The official death toll for the fire is 72.
 He has written about what he believes to be the shortcomings of the housing market.